dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 Well this general area is where a lot of PCI devices are configured, and is where most boot ing issues with AMD hacks happen.
 The main places to check:

 * **Missing EC patch**:
-   * Make sure you have your EC SSDT both in EFI/OC/ACPI and ACPI -> Add, **double check it's enabled**
+   * Make sure you have your EC SSDT both in EFI/OC/ACPI and ACPI -> Add, **double check it's enabled.**
    * If you don't have one, grab it here: [SSDT-EC-USBX-AMD.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-EC-USBX-AMD.aml)
 * **IRQ conflict**:
-   * Make sure either Above4GDecoding is enabled in the BIOS, if not option availible then add `npci=0x2000` to boot args. **Do not have both the Above4G setting enabled and npci in boot args, they will conflict**
+   * Make sure either Above4GDecoding is enabled in the BIOS, if no option availible then add `npci=0x2000` to boot args. **Do not have both the Above4G setting enabled and npci in boot args, they will conflict**
-   * Other BIOS settings that are important: CSM disabled, Windows8.1/10 UEFI Mode enabled
+   * Other BIOS settings that are important: CSM disabled, Windows 8.1/10 UEFI Mode enabled

 ## "Waiting for Root Device" or Prohibited Sign error